Yashsethi24/Yashsethi24/README.md

   - [yash.sethi@mail.mcgill.ca](mailto:yash.sethi@mail.mcgill.ca)
   - [sethiyash87@gmail.com](mailto:sethiyash87@gmail.com)
 - 😄 **Pronouns:** he/him/his
-- ⚡ **Fun Fact:** I share the same alma mater as Sundar Pichai, and I’m a big fan of open source and have been learning French on Duolingo and Ukulele on YouTube for over 1200 days!
+- ⚡ **Fun Fact:** I’m a big fan of open source and have been learning French on Duolingo and Ukulele on YouTube for over 1200 days!

 ### Languages and Tools